Skip to main content

 Notice

-Please refer to section Navigating Channel Properties, Plug-ins, and Parameter Pages in the Control Area to know how to access the Audio page of the Output properties in the software and from your controller.
+Refer to Navigating Channel properties, Plug-ins, and Parameter pages to know how to access the Audio page of the Output properties.

 Description